John Green: An Abundance of Katherines

-Green moved to the Upper West Side in New York City in 2005 while his then-fiancée Sarah Urist Green attended graduate school at Columbia University.
+Green moved to the Upper West Side in New York City in 2005 while his then-fiancée Sarah Urist attended graduate school at Columbia University.
 He worked at Mental Floss magazine while he continued his second novel, having already finished a first draft while living in Chicago.
 He co-authored several Mental Floss gift books while there, including Cocktail Party Cheat Sheets, What's the Difference? and Scatterbrained.
 He also critiqued books for The New York Times Book Review.

 His second novel, An Abundance of Katherines, was released in September 2006.
 Set in Chicago, the novel is about an extremely intelligent but depressed 17-year-old boy who is constantly dating (and being dumped by) girls named Katherine.
-Reviewers noted that the books tone was significantly more comedic and light than Looking for Alaska.
-It was runner-up for the Printz Award, known as a Printz Honor book, and a finalist for the Los Angeles Times Book Prize.
+Reviewers noted that the book's tone was significantly more comedic and light than Looking for Alaska.
+It was runner-up for the Printz Award, and a finalist for the Los Angeles Times Book Prize.
 Green began writing his third solo novel while still living in New York.